| Title: | A Set of Methods for Longitudinal Data Objects |

 covariate.
 In this case the vector contains one value for each element

-must be either the same length as x
+x. time must be either the same length as x or

 of length one.
 In the latter case all interpolations are done at that